trinhtuanvubk/ocr-screen/README.md

 cd mmocr
 mim install -e .
 ```
-NOTE: this method get some errors
+NOTE: this method is not available

 ### Pipeline
 - To run pipeline: